rixtech/vibvag/README.md

 Vibrato Vagrant Test

 An Apache webserver and and MySQL server.
 Both running on Ubuntu AMIs spun up in AWS EC2 using Vagrant with the AWS plugin.
+The multi-machine vagrantfile invokes the AWS provider for both VMs.

 Pre-requisites:
 - Vagrant 1.9.x installed